Diabetic Nancy Maschinot was dehydrated from vomiting and had waited in the emergency room for more than three hours.

 Clearwater's Morton Plant, for example, spent 251 hours on "bypass" from October 2005 to January 2006.
 During the same months the previous year, the hospital was on bypass only 155 hours.

 "We have a process that is quite well-oiled and easily able to adapt to changing needs," said Jeff Barnard, the executive director of the Pinellas County Office of the Medical Director.
 "We're doing remarkably well compared to a lot of counties in managing a high volume of patients."

 But diverting ambulances to available hospitals is not a bad thing, Barnard said.
-Rather, it ensures that paramedics turn over patients quickly, don't get stuck idling at hospitals and can respond to the next 911 call.
+Rather, it ensures that paramedics turn over patients quickly.

 "Simply put, we've got a fixed number of ambulances in this system (58 in Pinellas)," Barnard said.